Booker-CU/next-video-build/README.md

 ## Push Notifications
 <br><br>
-First I created a channel on https://staging.push.org and then used the PushAPI to send notifications to the channel.
+First I created a channel on https://staging.push.org and then used the PushAPI to send notifications to the channel.<br>
 (To set up a channel you will need to use 50dai.
 This was done on the Goerli Network originally and also created on Polygon/Mumbia)

 ##